FlorianLindinger/PyApp-Template/README.md

 - Automatic generation of shortcuts with icons that can be added to the taskbar.
 - Option for no-terminal execution with stop-button and logging (print & errors) to file.
 - Automatic handling of python crashes with the option to restart the main file or executing and crash-handling python file.
+- WIP: Utility for safer folder deletion (deletion needed for environment reset).
-- WIP: Includes minimal version of python/pip/virtualenv such that user does not need to have anything
+- WIP: Includes minimal version of python/pip/virtualenv such that user does not need to have anything.
-- WIP: Permissive licene
+- WIP: Permissive licene.
-- WIP: Template and boilerplate code for a GUI using PyQt5
+- WIP: Template and boilerplate code for a GUI using PyQt5.
 - Feel free to suggest more :)

 ---